nept/i18n-extract/README.md

-#Who to use ***i18n_extract.py*** python script for Polyglot ?
+# i18n-extract

+> a simple Python script to parse usage of [Polyglot](https://github.com/airbnb/polyglot.js)

+## Usage

-    -First copy and paste the python script into your folder -Then execute the script without forgetting to set default settings
+- First copy and paste the python script into your folder (or add as submodule)
+- Then execute the script without forgetting to set
-        - "-t" is the directory where your templates file are stored
+    - `-t` is the directory where your templates file are stored
-        - "-l" is the directory where your translates file re stored
+    - `-l` is the directory where your translates file re stored

 By default, these are files with the extension ".jade" that are sought.
 You can pass an optional parameter to specify the type of extension to be treated (.html, .hbs, ...)
 To do this, write the same command with the "-e" option and the extension to be addressed preceded by a dot.

-####Exemple:
+### Example

 ```python
 #For treated templates with default extention .jade